intercity/chef-repo/README.md

 First, bootstrap your server with a Chef client by using the following command with the username and password your VPS/server vendor provided:

-This command will log in and prepare your server to run the Chef cookbooks.

 ```sh
 bundle exec knife solo prepare <your user>@<your host/ip>